morea-framework/morea-framework.github.io/src/userguide.md

 You can see that the two pages highlight a single entity type but provide links to other entities for context.

-We believe that presenting the content organized according to different entity types makes it easier for students and teachers to understand the conceptual structure of the course.
-For teachers, it also provides a useful way to see if the course is structurally coherent.
+We believe that presenting the content organized according to different entity types makes it easier for students and educators to understand the conceptual structure of the course.
+For educators, it also provides a useful way to see if the course is structurally coherent.
 For example, when the learning objectives are examined together, do they create a coherent set?
 For another example, are there assessments for each module, and if not, is that appropriate?